Worldwide Brings Expertise and Strategy to Your Anxiety Research Trials

 - Panic disorder

 - Social phobia

 The diagnosis of anxiety disorders involves both physical and psychological investigation.
-The implications of anxiety disorders on the health care system are significant, because people with anxiety disorder are more likely to be hospitalized or seek a doctor’s attention for psychiatric treatment than those who do not have an anxiety disorder.
+The implications of anxiety disorders on the health care system are significant because people with anxiety disorders are more likely to be hospitalized or seek a doctor’s attention for psychiatric treatment than those who do not have an anxiety disorder.

 Worldwide Clinical Trials has been at the forefront of central nervous system disorders research for 30+years and continues to move the learning forward.
 Our previous studies in psychiatric indications have enriched our expertise in a broad range of clinical approaches, including self-reporting tools and cognitive assessment instruments.
 Our broad global reach gives us access to remote patient populations, as well as a familiarity with regulatory and cultural considerations related to psychiatric patient research in many geographic regions of the world.